statamic/v2-docs/content/collections/tags/theme-css.md

 ---
 title: CSS
-overview: >
-  Gets the path to a stylesheet in the
+overview: Get the URL to a stylesheet file in your theme.
-  `css` directory of your theme.
 parameters:
   -
     name: src